-- 1. Complete a preliminary examination sequence and two additional graduate courses in an area of mathematics distinct from the area of the student's planned dissertation. - 2.
+- 1. Complete three preliminary examination sequences plus two additional graduate courses in one of these three examination areas.
+The additional courses must be taken in an area that is distinct from the planned dissertation. - 2.
 Complete (take the courses or pass the examination) four preliminary examination sequences plus one additional graduate course in one of these four preliminary examination areas.
 The additional course must be taken in an area that is distinct from the planned dissertation.